 We also didn't experience the same level of crashing when running the general SteamVR software rather than the beta build.
 But then, the ROG G752VY costs more than £2,000.
 We built our own PC for less than a grand.

 It does though have the added benefit of being portable.
-Our gaming tower PC is not.
+Our gaming tower PC is most certainly not.

 HTC Vive final thoughts

-Although this isn't our review of the headset or the games, we still have some thoughts worth sharing at this stage.
+Although this isn't our review of the headset or the games, (you can find that here) we still have some thoughts worth sharing.

 These are early days for virtual reality and we're certain that there will be future headsets that refine the process, but we found the setting up of the HTC Vive to be a partly frustrating and lengthy experience.
 It didn't help that we didn't have the right cable, or the right cable but the wrong output, but that's something normal consumers will face too.